 Helping Hands Homes

 Shelter Homes parents do extraordinary things.
-There are many children in need of a temporary home while they await family reunificaiton.
-Learn about how you can help some of these children as a shelter home parent.
+There are many children in need of a temporary home while they await family unification.
+Learn about how you can help a child as a shelter home parent.

 - Connections to recovery resources